khulnasoft/integrations-core/cilium/README.md

      # (...)
    ```

-2. Mount the Docker socket to the Datadog Agent through the manifest or mount the `/var/log/pods` directory if you are not using Docker.
+2. Mount the Docker socket to the Khulnasoft Agent through the manifest or mount the `/var/log/pods` directory if you are not using Docker.
 For example manifests see the [Kubernetes Installation instructions for DaemonSet][6].

 3. [Restart the Agent][5].